|Academic Profile |

 - Mechanisms of Enterococcal Niche Modulation during Polymicrobial Infection

 - Novel antimicrobial hydrogel formulations for biomedical devices

 - Kline KA, Schwartz DJ, Gilbert N, Lewis AL. (2014).
 Impact of Host Age and Parity on Susceptibility to Severe Urinary Tract Infection in a Murine Model.
 PLoS ONE, doi:10.1371, journal.pone.0097798.

 - Kumaravel Kandaswamy, Tze Horng Liew, Charles Y. Wang, Emily Huston-Warren, Ulf Meyer-Hoffert, Kjell Hultenby, Jens Schroder, Michael G. Caparon, Staffan Normark, Birgitta Henriques-Normark, Scott J. Hultgren, and Kimberly A. Kline.
 (2013).
 Focal Targeting by Human Beta Defensin 2 Disrupts Localized Virulence Factor Assembly Sites in Enterococcus faecalis.
-PNAS, 110(50), 20230-20235.
+Proceedings of the National Academy of Sciences of the United States of America (PNAS), 110(50), 20230-20235.

 - Kline KA, Schwartz DJ, Gilbert N, Hultgren SJ, Lewis AL. (2012).
 Immune modulation by Group B Streptococcus influences host susceptibility to urinary tract infection by uropathogenic Escherichia coli.
 Infection and Immunity, 80(12), 4186-94.